On this page

 In this model, the token lifecycle is as follows:

-2. Store tokens after sign-in: After a user authenticates, the app receives an access token.
+2. Store tokens after sign-in: After the user authenticates, the app receives an access token.
 You can store the token in browser storage (local storage or session storage) or in-memory (as a JavaScript variable).

-3. Retrieve tokens for API requests: The client retrieves the token from memory and attaches it as a Bearer token in the Authorization header for API requests.
+3. Retrieve tokens for API requests: The client retrieves the token from memory and attaches it as a bearer token in the Authorization header for API requests.

 4. Handle token expiration and renewal: When an access token expires, the client uses the refresh token to request a new access token from the authorization server.
 This happens transparently to the user, allowing for a continuous session.